 Is a Non-Deal Roadshow Right for Your Publicly-Traded Company?

-Posted By Kathy Wilson on February 19, 2016
+Posted By Kathy Wilson on February 10, 2026

-But in our current volatile market environment, where the C-suite is focused on executing flawlessly against strategy to ensure optimal performance, some may struggle with whether they should use valuable management time out of the office to meet with investors.
+In our current market environment, where the C-suite is focused on executing flawlessly against strategy to ensure optimal performance, some executives struggle with whether they should use valuable management time out of the office to meet with investors.
+Mary T. Conway, a senior IR and strategic corporate communications consultant at Conway Communications, offers her answers to the most frequently asked questions companies are asking as they reconsider — and re-embrace — Non-Deal Roadshows.

 It’s important to ensure investors have a full understanding of a company, including its existing business and vision for the future.
 While investors can glean much information from press releases, SEC filings, and conference presentations and other public information, there’s a qualitative element to understanding a company’s story that goes beyond what’s on the page, keeping of course within the constraints of Reg.
 FD, and not sharing material, non-public information.